LutherCS/aads-class-pub/src/projects/classy/description.md

 ## Input

-The first line of input contains a single positive integer *T* (T≤500) indicating the number of cases to follow.
-Each case starts with a positive integer *n* (n≤100) on a line indicating the number of people to consider.
-Each of the next n lines contains the name of a person followed by a colon and a space, followed by the class of the person.
+Each file contains 1 case and consists of a list of people and their classes.
+A line in the file is the name of a person followed by a colon and a space, followed by the class of the person.
 The name contains up to 30 lowercase characters.
 The class is a string consisting of a nonempty sequence of up to 10 of the words upper, middle, lower separated by hyphens (-), followed by a space, followed by the word class.
-No two people will have the same name in a single case.
+No two people will have the same name in a file.

-##Output
+## Output

-For each test case, print the list of names from highest to lowest class.
+Return the list of names from highest to lowest class.
 If two people have the same or equivalent classes, they should be listed in alphabetical order by name.

-Output a line of 30 equal signs (=) after each case.
+Pass the provided tests.